-(GWINNETT- METRO ATLANTA) March 6, 2014 — Partnership Gwinnett, in collaboration with Gwinnett Technical College, announced the winners of its 3rd Annual Movers & Makers Awards Presented by Jackson EMC during a ceremony held this morning.
+(GWINNETT- METRO ATLANTA) March 19, 2015 — Partnership Gwinnett, in collaboration with Gwinnett Technical College, announced the winners of its 4th Annual Movers & Makers Awards, presented by Jackson EMC during a ceremony held this morning at the Gwinnett Center.

-Georgia’s largest local awards event honoring Manufacturing and Supply Chain companies, the Movers & Makers Awards are the County’s annual recognition of exceptional companies involved in the manufacture, processing, or distribution of tangible products.
+The largest event of its kind in Georgia, the Movers & Makers Awards are the County’s annual recognition of exceptional Gwinnett-based companies involved in the manufacturing, processing, or distribution of tangible products.

 The three manufacturing winners included:

 - Small Manufacturer of the Year Award Winner (1-49 employees): Winton Machine

 - Medium Manufacturer of the Year Award Winner (50-149 employees): PartnerTech

 - Large Manufacturer of the Year Award Winner (150+ employees): Nidec Elesys Americas

 “We are honored to be the recipient of the 2015 Medium Manufacturer of the Year Award and grateful for the exposure it brings to our growing business,” said Gary Bruce, Managing Director at PartnerTech.
 “Since our expansion to Gwinnett County 15 years ago, the community has been a valued and supportive key to our success.”

 - Supply Chain Pioneer of the Year Award Winner: National DCP, LLC